rhett-chen/6dof-graspnet/README.md

-# 6-DoF GraspNet: Variational Grasp Generation for Object Manipulation
+# Acknowledgement
-The main part of the code is forked from <https://github.com/jsll/pytorch_6dof-graspnet> and I applied it to my project.
+The main part of the code is borrowed from <https://github.com/jsll/pytorch_6dof-graspnet> and I applied it to my project.

 The following is the original readme.
 ************************************************************
+# 6-DoF GraspNet: Variational Grasp Generation for Object Manipulation

 This is a PyTorch implementation of [6-DoF GraspNet](https://arxiv.org/abs/1905.10520).
 The original Tensorflow implementation can be found here <https://github.com/NVlabs/6dof-graspnet>.